sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 ---
-title: "Why is JMX all about?"
+title: "All the things we can do with JMX"
-date: "2017-02-01T01:32Z"
+date: "2017-02-14T00:45Z"
 layout: post
-path: "/2017/02/01/what-jmx-is-all-about/"
+path: "/2017/02/14/all-the-things-we-can-do-with-jmx/"
 language: "en"
-tags: java, scala, jmx, monitoring, rmi, kafka, jolokia, jmxtrans, akka
+tags: java, scala, jmx, rmi, monitoring, kafka, akka, camel, kamon, jolokia, jmxtrans
 ---

 If you're working with Java or Scala, you probably already heard of JMX or already using it.
-Most of us probably already use `jconsole` or `jvisualvm` to access the "JMX data", to get some insights about the internals of a Java process.
+Most of us probably already used `jconsole` or `jvisualvm` to access the "JMX data", to get some insights about the internals of a Java process.
+If you did not, you're going to wonder why you never did.
+If you did, you may be interested by all the integrations we're going to show.

-This article is a tentative to explain more globally what is JMX.
+This article is a tentative to explain globally what is JMX.
+What is its purpose?
 What can we do with it?
 Is it simple to use?
 What are the existing integrations we can use?
 What about its ecosystem?
+We'll use a bunch of tools that are using it to make it clear.

 ---
 Summary {.summary}